 In order from least to most harmful to the relationship, here they are…

 However, criticism in relationships is a different (and harmful) habit.
-Criticism is attacking your partner’s personality or character, usually with the intent of making someone wrong.
+Criticism is attacking your partner’s personality or character, usually with the intent of making them feel wrong.

-Criticism would be saying something like “You are so rude!
+Criticism in relationships would be saying something like “You are so rude!
 I was trying to be nice and you completely brushed off my attempt to help you make dinner.”
 A better way to say that would be “I feel hurt that you brushed off my attempt to help you make dinner.
 I was just trying to be helpful and the way you spoke to me came across as really rude.”
-Stay away from generalizations such as “you always…” “you never…” “you are…” “you’re the type of person who…” “why are you so…”

 “No, I didn’t forget the tickets!
 You were rushing me when I left the house so I didn’t have time to double check that I had them!”